rocket-plane/esphome-huawei-r4850/README.md

 This is a fork of "https://github.com/mb-software/esphome-huawei-r4850".

-This fork should be considered unstable so better choose the one from mb-software.
+This fork is working for me as it is.
+But it is not actively maintened.
+Basically I added display, menu and buttons and a little bit of logic to the version of mb-software.

 ## EspHome Component to control and read values from a huawei r4850 power supply via CAN bus.